Definitions

 Installation preparation

-This document explains the preparations that are needed before the installation and configuration of an IMPEX system can be done.
+This document explains the preparations that are needed before the installation and configuration of an Impex system can be done.
 These steps and the information collected should be documented and kept ready at the time of the installation to ensure proper configuration.

 USB Protect needs the following documented: